bashaer310/E-commerce-Platform/README.md

 ```

 ## API Endpoints
-All the API Endpoints are documented can be accessed at postman:
+All the API Endpoints are documented and can be accessed at:

 ## Deployment